lucienegomes19/lucienegomes19/README.md

 - 🎓 I’m studing: Big Data and Intelligence Analytics
-- 👩‍💻 I’m currently learning: Python e SQL
+- 👩‍💻 I’m currently learning: Python and SQL
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: Venturing in the world of data!